Ronald Reagan: Military service

 In April 1937, Reagan enlisted in the United States Army Reserve.
 He was assigned as a private in Des Moines' 322nd Cavalry Regiment and reassigned to second lieutenant in the Officers Reserve Corps.
 He later became a part of the 323rd Cavalry Regiment in California.
 As relations between the United States and Japan worsened, Reagan was ordered for active duty while he was filming Kings Row.
 Wasserman and Warner Bros. lawyers successfully sent draft deferments to complete the film in October 1941.
 However, to avoid accusations of Reagan being a draft dodger, the studio let him go in April 1942.

 Reagan reported for duty with severe near-sightedness.
 His first assignment was at Fort Mason as a liaison officer, a role that allowed him to transfer to the United States Army Air Forces (AAF).
-Reagan became an AAF public relations officer and was subsequently assigned to the 18th AAF Base Unit in Culver City where he felt that it was "impossible to remove an incompetent or lazy worker" due to what he felt was "the incompetence, the delays, and inefficiencies" of the federal bureaucracy.
+Reagan became an AAF public relations officer and was assigned to the 18th AAF Base Unit in Culver City where he felt that it was "impossible to remove an incompetent or lazy worker" due to what he felt was "the incompetence, the delays, and inefficiencies" of the federal bureaucracy.
 Despite this, Reagan participated in the Provisional Task Force Show Unit in Burbank and continued to make theatrical films.
 He was also ordered to temporary duty in New York City to participate in the sixth War Loan Drive before being reassigned to Fort MacArthur until his discharge on December 9, 1945, as a captain.
 Throughout his military service, Reagan produced over 400 training films.